TheGrimsey/oxidized_navigation/README.md

 - [ ] Rebuild all tiles when ``NavMeshSettings`` are changed.

 - [ ] Nav-mesh "layers" using different ``NavMeshSettings``.
-- [ ] Pathfinding ticket system (Call to pathfinding returns a ticket that one can check later, controlling async pathfinding like this allows us to limit the amount of parallel tasks)
+- [ ] Pathfinding ticket system (Call to pathfinding returns a ticket that one can check later, controlling async pathfinding like this allows us to limit the amount of parallel tasks & prioritize them)
 - [ ] Remove ``create_nav_mesh_tile_from_poly_mesh`` in favor of creating data in the right format from the start.
-- [ ] Benchmarks for tile generation & pathfinding.

-## Debug draw.

-Debug draw is available behind the ``debug_draw`` feature and using the ``OxidizedNavigationDebugDrawPlugin`` see usage in examples.